satelit-project/satelit-ios/Net/README.md

 # Net

-Network layer for the Satelit APIs.
+Networking layer for the Satelit app.